material-motion/material-motion/specifications/life_of_a_context_transition_director.md

 ### Step 1: Define a new ContextTransitionDirector type

-This object will provide transition-specific plans.
+This object conforms to the `ContextTransitionDirector` type.

 ```
 class FadeContextTransitionDirector: ContextTransitionDirector {